Rasyidannas/Backend_Summary/Networking.md

 2. Peer-to-Peer
    - Conclusion Peer-toPeer is devices (peers) in network have equal status and can act both as clients and servers.
 Each device can request and provided resources to other devices in the network.

+## Subnetting

+**Subnet** is logical subdivision of an IP Network and **Subnetting** is process of dividing a network into two or more networks.
+Some benefit of subnetting include: security, improving network performance.

 # Kind of Adresses

 ## MAC Address